-The New Jeremy Corbyn: The contrast in his Labour conference speech 2017
+The New Jeremy Corbyn: Labour conference speech 2017

-Oct 02, 2017 By Maurice Decastro In Presentation Skills
+Oct 02, 2017 By Maurice Decastro In Communication skills, Leadership, Presentation Skills

 Jeremy Corbyn repeatedly insisted that he and his party are ‘ready’ during his Labour conference speech last week.
 I can’t comment on his political readiness to lead a country, but I do have some thoughts regarding his oratory fitness to speak at a conference.

 Two years ago in my article ‘Cameron v Corbyn – presenting v protesting’ I wrote about the stark contrast between David Cameron and Jeremy Corbyn’s conference party speeches.
 Politics aside, I expressed the view at that time that David Cameron’s speech was not only visionary but delivered with great passion and personal conviction.
 In contrast, I wrote about how I felt that Jeremy Corbyn’s 2015 Labour conference speech was one of ‘complaint and protestation.’

 I recognised at the time that it was his first major speech as Labour Leader and that whilst his delivery was ‘adequate’, I offered him some tips to help him substantially increase his impact as a speaker.
 These were:

 – Ditch the jokes